 Aug 31 (Reuters) - Here is a snapshot of Reuters news about the crisis in Syria:

-* Putin says it would be "utter nonsense" for Assad to use chemical weapons.
+* Russian President Putin says it would be "utter nonsense" for the Syrian government to use chemical weapons.

 * "Here's my question for every member of Congress and every member of the global community: What message will we send if a dictator can gas hundreds of children to death in plain sight and pay no price?" - Obama speaking at the White House.